 The jujube fruit is a rich source of both iron and phosphorous, which are key ingredients in the red blood cells.
 If you suffer from low iron content in your blood or anemia, you may experience symptoms like muscle weakness, fatigue, indigestion, lightheadedness, and cognitive confusion.
-By increasing your iron and phosphorous intake with jujube fruit, you can increase blood flow, thereby oxygenating your organ systems more effectively, giving you an energy boost.
+By increasing your iron and phosphorous intake with jujube fruit, you can increase blood flow, thereby oxygenating your organ systems more effectively.

 Improves Bone Strength

 Eating fruits and vegetables is a common suggestion for people attempting to lose weight, and jujube is another food that can easily be added to the list.
-With a low calorie count and a high protein and fiber level, jujube can satisfy your nutritional needs and fill you up, which will prevent you from snacking in between meals.
-This will help you maintain your diet or prevent any additional weight gain.
+With a low-calorie count and a high protein and fiber level, jujube can satisfy your nutritional needs and fill you up, which will prevent you from snacking in between meals.
+This will help you maintain your diet and prevent any additional weight gain.

 Jujube is able to benefit the immune system in many different ways, namely due to its high antioxidant content, including vitamin C, vitamin A, and various organic compounds and acids.
-Antioxidants are able to neutralize free radicals, which are responsible for many chronic diseases and illness within the body.
+These antioxidants are able to neutralize free radicals, which are responsible for many chronic diseases and illnesses within the body.
 Vitamin C also stimulates the production of white blood cells, the first line of defense of our immune system.

 Reduces Stress and Anxiety